coffeecore/Sonic-Pi-Music-sequencer/README.md

 ### 20210310

-- Remove some OSC commands for Rpi 3 (uncomment lines to enable)
+- Remove some OSC commands for Rpi 3 (uncomment lines in `main.rb` to enable)
 - Add write channel file when use `/channel/json` command

 ### 20210301